eiabea/tempea-api/README.md

 touch ssh
 ```

-11. Unmount and remove the sd card from your pc and insert it into your raspberry pi
+11. Unmount and remove your sd card from your PC and insert it into your Raspberry Pi

-12. Connect a ethernet cable between your router and the raspberry pi
+12. Connect a ethernet cable between your router and the Raspberry Pi

-13. Connect the power supply to boot up the raspberry pi
+13. Connect the power supply to boot up your Raspberry Pi

 14. Login via ssh (username: pi, password: raspberry)
 ```